Santiago wine tours

 Santiago Wine Valleys

-Santiago is surrounded by 6 wine producing valleys and we only had 3 days to see and taste what we could.
+Santiago is surrounded by 6 wine-producing valleys, and we only had 3 days to see and taste what we could.
 We needed a plan.
-We enlisted the help of Say Hueque Tours to help us maximize our time wine tasting, as well as seeing some essential culture and sites.
-They specialize in Chile and Argentina travel and were able to provide us a nice variety of wine experiences to choose from, transportation to and from, as well as activities that helped us get introduced to the culture.
-We met with their travel ‘counselors’ and were able to put together a couple of great winery visits along with other activities during out short time in Santiago!
-Our wine tasting plans included a ton of diversity in locations, types of wine, and ways to experience the winery.
+We enlisted the help of Say Hueque Tours to help us maximize our time wine tasting and see some essential cultures and sites.
+They specialize in Chile and Argentina travel and were able to provide us with a nice variety of wine experiences to choose from, transportation to and from, and activities that helped us get introduced to the culture.
+We met with their travel ‘counselors’ and were able to put together a couple of great winery visits along with other activities during our short time in Santiago!
+Our wine-tasting plans included a ton of diversity in locations, types of wine, and ways to experience the winery.

 Over the course of 3 fast days, we were able to experience 3 very different Santiago wine tours and tastings.